 The latest iOS version allows you to dim the appearance of the button when not in use.
 As a result, you won’t be disturbed by it while using your device.
 Here is how it works…

-How to Lower AssistiveTouch Visibility/Opacity in iOS 11 on iPhone and iPad
+How to Lower AssistiveTouch Visibility/Opacity on iPhone and iPad

 Step #1.
-Launch Settings app on your iOS device → Next, you need to tap on General.
+Launch Settings app on your iOS device → Next, you need to tap on Accessibility.

-Step #3.
-Next, you have to scroll down and tap on AssistiveTouch under Interaction section.
+Step #2.
+Next, you have to scroll down and tap on AssistiveTouch under the Interaction section.

 Drag the button to the left to lower the visibility, move it to the right to increase the same.